<This post contains affiliate links so that the reader can easily locate the items mentioned in the article. Thank you>

 Have you any idea of the many other ways that there are to enjoy and benefit from a cup of tea beside just sitting down and drinking it?
 Ever think of trying one or more tea infused beauty rituals?

 Tea is such a marvelous addition to your beauty regime.
 Let me share with you some of the best recipes I have found to get the most out of your delicious cup!

 Of course, I’d love for you to read through all these great recipes.
 But if you’re short on time right now, you can just click on whichever one interests you and jump right to it:

 Green tea is a delicious drink for your skin as it is full of antioxidants and nutrients.
 By sipping a cup or two of green tea a day you are on the right path to keeping your beauty intact.

-By now, it’ no secret that tons of research shows without a doubt that green tea helps combat signs of aging.
-But have you ever considered bathing in it?
+By now, it’ no secret that tons of research shows without a doubt that green tea not only helps combat signs of aging but is also full of many health benefits as well.
+However, have you ever considered bathing in it?
 No!
 Well, you should, and it’s so easy to do.

 By adding 5 to 10 green tea bags to your bath, you allow your skin to soak up those antioxidants, nutrients and B vitamins.
 You’ll be amazed how this will help your skin become silky soft.

 The water will turn a grey-green color as you let the tea bags infuse in it for approximately 20 minutes.
 Add a little more jazz and awesome benefits by sprinkling in a 1/2 cup of Epsom Salts.
 I like my bath hot but bearable.
 It’s important, though, not to have it too hot.
 Water that is too hot will dehydrate the skin.

 Matcha Green Tea Bombs are an excellent addition to your new bath-time routine.
 They are simple to make too!
 I’ve included the recipe here for you:

 1/4 tsp. of an Essential Oil that you love (lavender and eucalyptus are yummy with this)